 ASML machines are utilized to the greatest extent possible and kept up-to-date by ASML technology experts during their life-span.
 “That means the NX CAD data has to be rapidly understandable to all engineers.
 This is achieved through a structured process and correct usage of the NX design software,” notes Loncke.

 To determine whether knowledge and skills are at a sufficiently high level and being applied correctly, ASML needed a measurement method.
-“Our Siemens PLM Software training manager came up with the idea of introducing certification,” says Loncke.
+“Our Siemens Digital Industries Software training manager came up with the idea of introducing certification,” says Loncke.
 “We thought an exam would be too perceived as a performance review.”
 Instead, ASML’s top management wanted to help employees develop and progress within the organization.
-The case studies that allow employees to earn certification are jointly developed by Siemens PLM Software training staff and key engineers from ASML.
+The case studies that allow employees to earn certification are jointly developed by Siemens Digital Industries Software training staff and key engineers from ASML.
 These incorporate specific software features that ASML uses on a daily basis.
 Skill assessment matrices are also written entirely in collaboration to eliminate different interpretations of the assessment.